Image within ellipse

 Hello!
 I hope someone will tell me how to do the following photo manipulation.
 Bear with me, please.

-What I can do: Place image inside ellipse and make area outside of ellipse
+What I want to do: Place image inside an ellipse and color area between image and ellipse line.
+Square corners of ellipse will be transparent, of course.

 Why I am stuck: I want area between ellipse border and image to be colored as I chose, while area between ellipse and square lines remains transparent.
 I Googled lots, learned some, but can’t do this yet.
 Any suggestions will be appreciated.